Allow activation sounds for all triggers

 Those triggers can be used in combination with a cabinet when they have a target specified, however they can also stand alone.
 They function the same way as trigger_hurt or any other triggers do.
 When a player enters a trigger, the trigger starts doing something and when the player leaves the trigger, the triggers stops doing that.
 When they are linked to other stuff like for example a health_cabinet they communicate to that stuff: "Hey, I have been activated and I did something, now you do something as well."

 Actually come to think of it, trigger_hurt has a spawnflag called SILENT.
 This removes the damage sound completely and the mapper can set a speaker to start when a player enters the trigger and and stop when he leaves it.
 This can be used when the damage source is for example electrical and you want to have a electric sizzling sound, because that barbwire-cut-sound doesn’t make sense when you get hurt by electricity.

 So giving trigger_heal and trigger_ammo a spawnflag SILENT would also be an alternative.

 However, I think that being able to specify the sound a trigger plays, when you activate it would definitely be more efficient.
 This would be neat for all triggers actually.

 Sorry for the confusion, I started the ticket badly.
 I should have called it "set activation sound for triggers" or something like that.

-#8 Updated by Spyhawk almost 3 years ago
+#8 Updated by Spyhawk about 3 years ago

 What I meant is that the default are hardcoded in the same way as power-ups.
 Code side, they are all seen as 'items’.
 F.e. see here for the health cabinet default.